libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Creating VLAN for:
     - An  HTTP `201 CREATED` response.
     - A POST request to "/rest/v1/system/bridges/bridge_normal/vlans/" and there is an empty HTTP response.

 #### Test fail criteria

 This test fails when:

 - Creating a VLAN for:
- - An HTTP response is not equal to `201 CREATED`
+    - An HTTP response is not equal to `201 CREATED`.
     - A POST request to "rest/v1/system/bridges/bridge_normal/vlans/" and there is an error in the HTTP response.

 ## Create VLAN using an invalid name

 ### Objective
 The test case verifies creation for:

-- A non-existent VLAN
+- A non-existent VLAN.

 ### Requirements

-- Bridge Normal exists
+- Bridge Normal exists.

 ### Setup